 4. Rest is Not Lazy

-Serving others and meeting their needs is a great thing, but so is taking a break to recognize what’s important.
+Serving others and meeting their needs is great, but so is taking a break to recognize what’s important.

 Martha was accusing Mary of being lazy, but Mary was focusing on being in the presence of God.